-The instructor reserves the right to drop students for lack of attendance and the timely submission of work.
-If something comes up that prevents the timely completion of assignments or attendance in class, the student should immediately contact the instructor.
+The instructor reserves the right to drop students for lack of attendance which is measured by the timely submission of work in an Online.
+If something comes up that prevents the timely completion of assignments, the student should immediately contact the instructor.
 You may view your attendance/participation in Bright Space.
 If you fall behind on assignments or work in the class you will show absent.
 That's why it is important to contact me when things happen.
-MCC policy says that a 25% absence rate is grounds for a DROP.